Azure/terraform-azurerm-avm-ptn-alz-management/README.md

 ### <a name="input_sentinel_onboarding"></a> [sentinel\_onboarding](#input\_sentinel\_onboarding)

 Description: Enables customisation of the Sentinel onboarding.
-Set to null to disable.
+Set to `null` to disable.

+This is an object with the following attributes:

+- name (Optional) - The name of the Sentinel onboarding object.
+Defaults to `default`.
+- customer\_managed\_key\_enabled (Optional) - Whether or not to enable customer-managed keys for the Sentinel onboarding.
+Defaults to `false`.

 Type: